Tolluset/react-ssr-server/README.md

 ## How it works?

 Make html string by React's `renderToString` function.
-After user got document, entry file invoke `hydrate` function from `react-dom` package.
+After user got document, entry file invoke `hydrateRoot` function from `react-dom/client` package.

-When `hydrate` invoked, React set React things(e.g. useState, handler etc...) in to html.
+When `hydrateRoot` invoked, React set React things(e.g. useState, handler etc...) in to html.

-After `hydrate` is finished.
+After `hydrateRoot` is finished.
 User can interact with elements. :tada: :tada: :tada: